 Thales S. Teixeira

-Thales Teixeira is a business consultant, co-founder of Decoupling.co, and formerly an Associate Professor in the Marketing Unit at Harvard Business School.
+Thales Teixeira is a business consultant, co-founder of Decoupling.co, and formerly an Associate Professor at Harvard Business School.
 There he teaches Digital Marketing Strategies, Ecommerce and Disruption Models to MBAs, PhDs and executives.
 His research domain comprises Digital Disruption and The Economics of Attention – i.e., how to capture, transact, measure and use consumer attention effectively to build brands cost effectively.

 His recent work explores understanding and responding to digital disruption.
 His articles have been featured at Harvard Business Review, Forbes, The Economist, NY Times, etc., and he has presented his research at Netflix, YouTube, Facebook, Warner Bros., Unilever, Paramount Pictures, Nike, BMW and Disney.
 Recent keynotes include Marketing Rockstars, National Retail Federation, Cannes Lions, among other global events.